Do you qualify for probate?

 - Cashing in investments

 The most common reason for a will to not be probated is if the court has determined that the will is invalid.
 An invalid will can result in a court case.
-During this case, the will, will be disputed, and if it is approved by the court Probate will be granted.
+During this case, the will, will be disputed, and if it is approved by the court probate will be granted.

 Reasons why a will could be invalidated include but are not limited to: